maemo-leste/maemo-leste.github.io/content/maemo-leste-telepathy-2024-august.rst

-In particular, the gnome-tracker which is used to index your files (and identify them as songs) recieved a lot of stability fixes and speed improvements.
+In particular, the gnome-tracker which is used to index your files (and identify them as songs) received a lot of stability fixes and speed improvements.
 In some cases, fixes were never backported.
-The most common occurance was that tracker wouldn't ever actually complete and start up indexing things all over again.
+The most common occurrence was that tracker wouldn't ever actually complete and start up indexing things all over again.

 In particular, `these